Health officials confirm 21 positive cases of COVID-19 in Kansas

 As of Tuesday afternoon, 10 confirmed cases are reported in Johnson County (in the Kansas City metro area), three cases in Wyandotte County and one case each in Butler, Douglas and Franklin counties.

-A case confirmed in Ford County is separate from the 16 as it involved someone traveling to the county and not anyone living in the county.
+is separate from the 16 as it involved someone traveling to the county and not anyone living in the county.

 Also as of Tuesday afternoon, the KDHE reports 417 negative tests for novel coronavirus (COVID-19).